tolitius/calip/README.md

   - [Custom reporting](#custom-reporting)
   - [Custom reports on errors](custom-reports-on-errors)

-## All functions deserve to be measured
+## What does it do?

-calip measures and debugs functions on demand, or in case of an error, _without_ a need to alter the code.
+calip _measures_ and _debugs_ functions on demand, or in case of an error, _**without**_ a need to alter the code.

 It does so by adding an AOP around advice (i.e. a weaved timer function wrapper) with [robert hooke](https://github.com/technomancy/robert-hooke)

 It comes really handy at development time, as well as for deployed applications:

 * when you need _on demand_ performance metrics with runtime arguments
-* when you need to see the actual runtime arguments in case of an error
+* when you need to see the actual runtime function arguments in case of an error
+* when you need to see the actual runtime function arguments as the program is running

-In which case you can just connect to a deployed application via an `nREPL`, and add measurements to _any_ "functional suspect".
+In which case you can just connect to a deployed application via an `nREPL`, and add measurements, handlers, logs to _any_ "functional suspect".

 ## Performance on demand